BenoitDamota/mempamal/README.rst

 ------------

 - **Suited for supervised learning**.
-For a given set of samples we measure features, an array denoted X of shape (n_samples, n_features), and targets, an array y of shape (n_samples, n_targets).
+For a given set of samples we have features, an array denoted X of shape (n_samples, n_features), and targets, an array y of shape (n_samples, n_targets).
 The goal is to construct a predictive model and to measure its goodness of fit on unseen data (see examples for more insight).

-- **Did you say Big Data?** MEmPaMaL don't care about this marketing term, it just some scripts to help you distribute your computation as seamlessly as possible.
-If your code and computing infrastructure is able to perform *Big Data* analysis with simple files and commands, it should work but it is NOT the purpose of MEmPaMaL.
+- **Did you say Big Data?** MEmPaMaL doesn't care about this marketing term, it is just some scripts to help you distribute your computation as seamlessly as possible.
+If your code and computing infrastructure are able to perform *Big Data* analysis with simple files and commands, it should work but it is NOT the purpose of MEmPaMaL.

 - **Need your knowledge**.
-You need do understand what you do.
+You need to understand what you do.
 For instance, most of the times multi-targets are inappropriate for a given estimator.
 Knowing about your data is probably more important than being able to compute many models.

-- **It's not magic!** You need the computing resources corresponding to your load then MEmPaMaL can help you to scale out.
+- **It's not magic!** You need the computing resources corresponding to your load and then MEmPaMaL can help you to scale out.

-- **It's really not magic!** If your algorithm is not efficient or consume too many memory, MEmPaMaL will just help you to run it many times in parallel.
+- **It's really not magic!** If your algorithm is not efficient or consumes too many memory, MEmPaMaL will just help you to run it many times in parallel.
 So, be careful of the snowball effect and if not sure, try it at small scale first.